conda-incubator/conda-store/.github/ISSUE_TEMPLATE/new-release.md

   - [ ] For `conda-store` and `conda-store-server`:

     ```bash
-    # note you will need to run this twice, once for each package
+    # Note you will need to run this twice, once for each package
     cd conda-store # or cd conda-store-server
     hatch build
     twine check dist/*